sidart/bizdom/_posts/2021-09-22-the-making-of-marico.md

 They opened a spice shop and then a firm in Kerala under the same name, ‘Kanji Morarji’.
 Following this, a spice processing plant was set up on the palm-fringed backwaters of Alleppey, Kerala.

 ### Mariwala
 In those days, Kutchi families did not have surnames.
 The name of the individual followed by the father’s name declared a person’s identity.
 The census of 1911 led to the British government giving surnames to all, and this is where a lot of Surnames were invented.
+And, this is when a lot of [WALA surnames](https://www.thebizdom.in/how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames/#the-walas) were invented.

 Many used the name ‘Merchant’.
 But, since their main trade was pepper, and had earned them a sobriquet of ‘Pepper Man’.
 So, ‘MARIWALA’ was adopted.
 Pepper in Gujarati is mari.